karayabin/universe-snapshot/universe/Ling/Deploy/commands.md

 --------- diff-remove.txt           # created temporarily by the diff command with flag -f.
 Usually removed by another command.
 --------- diff-replace.txt          # created temporarily by the diff command with flag -f.
 Usually removed by another command.
 --------- app.zip                   # created temporarily by the push command with flag -z.
 Usually removed after use.
+--------- remote-map.txt            # created temporarily by the diff command.
+Contains the remote map.
+--------- zip-map.txt               # created temporarily by the fetch command.
+Contains a merge of the diff-add and diff-replace maps.
+--------- tmp.sql                   # temporary sql statements to execute on the remote.
+Usually removed by a command after usage.
+--------- tmp-conf.byml             # temporary conf created by some commands.
+Usually, it's removed after usage.
+--------- tmp-conf.cnf              # temporary conf created by some commands.
+Usually, it's removed after usage.
+--------- backup-db.zip             # temporary archive created by the **fetch-backup-db** command.
 ----- ...application files
 ````